gkalpak/aio-docs-utils/README.md

 #### Fix URLs to local images

 Due to how the [angular.io](https://angular.io/) build system works, the local images referenced in guides will be served from a `generated/images/` directory in production.
-During development, images are (usually) located in the `aio/src/generated/images/` directory.
+During development, images are located in the `aio/content/images/` directory (from where they are copied to `aio/src/generated/images/` and from there to `aio/dist/generated/`).
 The extension fixes the URLs of such images in Markdown previews, so that they point to the correct image files on disk and thus correctly show up in the preview.

 _Before the fix:_
 ![Fix image URLs in Markdown preview](img/md-preview_image.before.png)